 Stair Lift Benefits

 A stair lift benefits the person using it, as well as the caregivers and loved ones who may be concerned about a family member being unable to safely climb a set of stairs.
-Three of the biggest benefits of a stair lift are:
+The main benefits of a stair lift are:

 - Safety: Limited mobility puts many seniors at risk of slipping, missing a step, or tripping on an item on the stairs.
 Fortunately, these mishaps can be prevented with the installation of a stair lift.
 After installation, all you’ll need to do is sit on the chair, buckle your seat belt, and with a press of a button, you’ll be safely transported up/down the stairs in no time!

 - Peace of Mind: Your family will have peace of mind knowing that the risk of an injury on the stairs has been greatly reduced.
 It’ll also remove any anxiety you may have had when trying to climb up and down the stairs.

 - Cost-Effective Solution & You Can Stay in Your Home: When comparing the price of a stair lift to the monthly cost of independent senior living community or assisted living facility, a stair lift is by far the more cost-effective solution if the stairs at home are no longer manageable.
 According to assistedliving.org the average monthly cost of a senior independent living community ranges between $1,500-$4000, and it's even higher for an assisted living facility, ranging between $3,500-$10,500.
 A stairlift will have already payed for itself in a few months, and allow for you to stay in the home and community that you've come to know and love.